CMPL 4001 Block Clinical Practicum

 Coordinator Xiaoshu Zhu Opens in new window

-Description This unit provides the student with intensive, supervised clinical practice experience.
+Description This subject provides the student with intensive, supervised clinical practice experience.
 Arrangements are usualy made for students to complete this stage in China.
-Due to the travel restriction as a result of COVID-19 pandemic, this unit in 2020 is wholly offered in Australia.
-The unit represents the final clinical practicum stage with an opportunity in develoing clinical skills.
+Due to the travel restriction as a result of COVID-19 pandemic, this subject in 2020 is wholly offered in Australia.
+The subject represents the final clinical practicum stage with an opportunity in develoing clinical skills.
 Students will be expected to demonstrate competence in handling patients in a clinical context, and manage their integrated care using Traditional Chinese Medicine.

 School Health Sciences